Make someone smile

 - Eden Camp have a GoFundMe appeal to 'Save Your Heritage'.
 Their new online shop offers gifts, WW2 replicas and the opportunity to buy advance admission tickets.

-- Gillies Jones has had to temporarily close until December.
-You can still find a special gift via their website shop or order by phone for delivery direct to your door.
+- Gillies Jones have just re-opened their glass studio.
+If you can't visit in person, find a special gift via their website shop or order by phone for delivery direct to your door.
 A local 'click' and collect service will be available too.

 - Greenwood Crafts in Hutton le Hole provide vouchers for woodturning, ceramic and glasses courses, as well as having an online shop selling their wares.